mmichlin66/mmichlin66.github.io/mimcss/mimcss-guide-assigning-names.md

    </div>
 ```

 We have two properties named `box`: the first one is defined at the top level of the class definition, and the second one - inside the @media rule.
 The names assigned by Mimcss must be the same for both properties.

-Mimcss solves this problem with a simple convention: within the same style definition class, if a grouping rule is assigned to a property with the same name as the property at the top level, the same actual name will be assigned to them.
+Mimcss solves this problem with a simple convention: within the same style definition class, if a rule inside a grouping rule is assigned to a property with the same name as the property at the top level, the same actual name will be assigned to them.

-In the example above, when Mimcss processes the `MyStyle` the `box` property gets assigned a name first.
+In the example above, when Mimcss processes the `MyStyle` class the `box` property gets assigned a name first.
 When the second `box` property is encountered, Mimcss finds this name at the top level and assigns it to the second property too.

 ## Style Definition Class Inheritance

-Style definition classes are regular classes and thus support inheritance.
+Style definition classes are regular TypeScript classes and thus support inheritance.
 Mimcss uses the inheritance mechanism to achieve style virtualization, which allows changing entire style theme with very little code.

 Let's look at a simple example and see what Mimcss does in the presence of inheritance: